solutelabs/survey_js_core/README.md

 for more information visit https://surveyjs.io/.

 ## Future plans
-1. currently the core package genrates the survey model based on the survey json,  in the future releses we will render ui based on generated survey model.
+1. currently the core package genrates the survey model based on the survey json,  in the future releses we will create seperate package for flutter to render ui based on generated survey model.
 2. add more question types to core package.

 ## Community help
-we as a community can make a full featured package.you can submit pull request to [survey-js-core](https://github.com/solutelabs/survey_js_core "survey-js-core").
+We as a community can make a full featured package.you can submit pull request to [survey-js-core](https://github.com/solutelabs/survey_js_core "survey-js-core").